-,5.3.4.2a.15.3.4.2a.25.4.35.3.4.2a.25.3.2

-Figure 5-6: Typical plots showing variation in crimp termination characteristics with increasing indentation depth
+Batch to batch variation

+Wires qualified by ESCC

+For wires qualified by ESCC the qualified tool set-up may be used without additional validation when different batches of wires are used.

+Wires not qualified by ESCC

+For wires not qualified by ESCC the qualified optimum set-up shall be confirmed for each new batch of wire in conformance with the following qualification process:

+tensile strength tests are performed on five samples corresponding to the operating point,

+a further five samples are produced at tool settings above and below the operating point and tensile tested.

+The average tensile strength at the operating point, as per 5.3.4.2a.1, shall be higher or equal to the result obtained in 5.3.4.2a.2 and in compliance with 5.4.3.

+In case the average result at the operating point is lower than the result obtained in 5.3.4.2a.2 the qualification process specified in the requirements from clause 5.3.2 shall be repeated.

 Test methods

 General

-The supplier shall submit samples to the tests 5.4.35.4.4detailed below.
+The supplier shall submit samples to the tests specified in clauses 5.4.3 and 5.4.4.

-The number of samples is dependent on the specific process requirement (in conformance with clauses 5.3.2 ,5.3.4 5.5.5 and 5.5.6.2 requirements).
+The number of samples is dependent on the specific process requirement (in conformance with clauses 5.3.2 ,5.3.4, 5.5.5 and 5.5.6.2 requirements).

 Test samples shall meet the requirements of clause 5.5.4.1.